Best WordPress Plugins to Use After Successful HubSpot Migration

 • JetPack CRM (Free): All-in-one CRM for WordPress: Manage leads, contacts, quotes, invoices, and email marketing.
 Integrates with popular email marketing services for campaign sending.

-• HubSpot (Free): This plugin integrates your WordPress website with HubSpot CRM, allowing you to manage leads, contacts, and email marketing directly within your WordPress dashboard.
+• HubSpot (Free): This plugin integrates your WordPress website with HubSpot CRM, allowing you to connect your HubSpot account to your WordPress site for seamless CRM integration.
+Manage leads, contacts, and email marketing directly within your WordPress dashboard.
 (Ideal if you want to keep using HubSpot CRM)

 Source: FluentCRM